Abimael10/watchtower/README.md

 - Verify API key is valid

 **No transfers detected**
-- Whale wallets may not be actively trading
+- Whale wallets may not be actively trading (can confirm on Etherscan, so far I have not hit any missing transfer)
 - Try lowering `TRANSFER_THRESHOLD` temporarily
 - Verify wallet addresses are correct